kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-feely-feely.md

 Everyone has to come to their own choices with this, but for me, the only option was to go analog and get rid of my devices altogether.
 It wasn't easy mind you, I still have my days where I feel like a crack addict needing his fix of just something (anything!) to watch, or read, or consume.

 The more time passes though, the more I'm so grateful for not being plugged into the matrix.
-In my little hut I have a book of suttas, and a little Leitner box with cards for memorising stuff I find inspirational, and that's it.
+In my little hut I have a book of suttas, and a little Leitner box with cards for memorising stuff I find inspirational, some paper and pens, and that's it.
 If I wanna study, I go to the library and use a computer there, but my hut is my silent space, and no digital device is welcome.

 Try it.